 Netflix doesn’t have a 9-5 working hours policy and many people work evenings, weekends without being ‘tracked.’
 This inspired the now more-commonplace ‘scrapping’ of official holiday.
 With the bare minimum of rules people can take up to 30 days without approval.

 Rather than have compliance departments, rules and checks the expense policy is just five words:

 Netflix focuses on getting high performance from its employees, which must include flexibility, and what they term creativity and discipline.
 If people do make mistakes the mantra is to fix problems quickly which is a common theme in innovative businesses like Pixar.

 Whatever your current business model there are tried and tested team structures that support innovation that go beyond just having the initial idea.
 According to innovation experts Govindarajan and Trimble the most successful model is:

 Ideas + leaders + team + plan = innovation

 What I’ve noticed in working with many businesses is that whilst there is often a very strong requirement and ‘will’ for creativity, the ‘way’ is not always thought through and resourced for the long-term.
 This requires focus and leadership for ideas to become actions.

-If you or any of your team are charged with leading creativity in your business – help support them with the knowledge and skills tools they need to lead a creative team?
+If you or any of your team are charged with leading creativity in your business, why not help support them with the knowledge and skills tools they need to lead a creative team?
 Our collection of creativity training courses has been carefully developed to suit a multitude of different needs – creative leadership training included.